 Creating and maintaining a positive safety culture is crucial to the success of any business because it reduces the risks of accidents, aids in the stability of the business, and protects the business from lawsuits.
 A safety culture also boosts the productivity of employees as they're able to use machinery and equipment properly without putting their safety on the line.

 The idea of creating and changing your existing safety culture (if there is already one) is daunting but necessary.
 Being complacent about your organisation's safety program has several drawbacks, namely accidents and loss of life.
 Embracing a safety culture in your organisation can prevent all of these from happening.
+In order to evaluating your company's culture, it important to run a company culture test, and look for areas for improvement.

 Because safety culture functions as a pillar of your organisation's health and safety program, it's essential that you maintain this type of culture.
 Achieving this goal isn't easy, but the steps mentioned below can help: